Home

 "Because the NeuroStar device is not implanted and carries only "moderate" risk, the FDA needed to only "clear" the device and not formally "approve" it."

-The approval was very hard one and followed an initial rejection by the FDA.
-The FDA's reluctance stemmed from their perception that clinical trials have not conclusively proven the efficacy of TMS treated.
 The FDA did recognize studies showing that TMS-treated individuals were twice as likely as those who received a sham treatment to show clinical benefit.
-However, some of the FDA reviewers expressed concerns that TMS for depression benefits appeared "small," "borderline," "marginal," and "of questionable clinical significance."
+However, some of the FDA reviewers expressed concerns that TMS for depression benefits appeared “small,” “borderline,” “marginal,” and “of questionable clinical significance.”

 In terms of natural treatments for bipolar disorder, TMS for depression may be worth investigating, but it is not without side effects (and is unsafe for folks with epilepsy or seizure disorders), and does not always deliver measurable results.